Ahead of GDPR laws, Facebook publishes privacy principles and promises to educate users

 Facebook has published its privacy principles for the first time, ahead of the European Union's general data protection regulation (GDPR) which comes into force on May 25 -- although the company is pitching it as being part of Data Privacy Day.

 On top of this, the social network has also detailed plans to use videos to educate its users about privacy.
-The videos will explain how to control who has access to personal data, as well as how to manage the data Facebook uses to control the ads its shows users.
+The videos will explain how to control who has access to personal data, as well as how to manage the data Facebook uses to control the ads it shows users.

 See also: